dailystory/docs/articles/changelog/2017/may.md

 title: May 2017 Product Update
 description: Product Updates for May 2017
 ---
+# May 29, 2017

+Bug fixes and improvements to DailyStory JavaScript library

+* Fixed reference problem with mobile and tablet checks.
+* Added event for exit (ds_exit)
+* Cleaned up some issues with cover in preparation for release

+Other fixes / improvements

+* Added HTML tab for pages.
+Much better than tinymce source
+* Added tooltips to pages
+* Removed code option from pages and email editors
+* Added test page for DailyStory javascript API

 # May 26, 2017

 Number of bug fixes, improvements and stub in a few new features based on customer feedback.